 IberBlue Wind is a joint venture specialized in the design, development and management of floating offshore wind farms that will operate in the Iberian market.
 Made up of the Irish company Simply Blue Group, a leader in the early-stage development of floating offshore wind, Spanish companies Proes Consultores, the engineering division of the Grupo Amper, and FF New Energy Venture (FF NEV), developer of renewable projects.

-Creoula Floating Wind has a proposed 1.4 GW size, this project will located in front of the coast of Viana do Castelo (North Region) of Portugal.
-Creoula, jointly with its twin project, Juan Sebastián Elcano could constitute the first cross-border project, with an installed capacity of 1.9 GW.
+Creoula Floating Wind will located in front of the coast of Viana do Castelo (North Region) of Portugal.
+Creoula, jointly with its twin project, Juan Sebastián Elcano could constitute the first cross-border project.

-Botafogo Floating Wind has a proposed 990 MW project size and will be located near the coast of Figueira da Foz (Coimbra District) in Portugal
+Botafogo Floating Wind will be located near the coast of Figueira da Foz (Coimbra District) in Portugal.

 The Salamander project will harness the offshore wind potential of the North Sea to help create a clean, sustainable future for everyone.